JunkieLabs/treeform-angular-webapp/README_2.md

 ## What is this repo?
-This repository is maintained by [JunkieLabs](https://www.instagram.com/junkie_labs/) team, is meant to be a beautiful web-app example using Angular 9.0+.
+This repository is maintained by [Thedroid.io](https://thedroid.io) team, is meant to be a beautiful web-app example using Angular 9.0+, this is implemented not only for the client-side, but for server side rendering also (Note: If you need Server Side rendering [read here](#SSR)).

 This project contains all of the latest technologies, from design to developemnt, and common features needed in static webapp like Progressing webapp [read here](#PWA), SEO [ search engine].